 - My God!

-Although it is not an Onomatopoeia, but rather an interjection, you can think of it as something like a sigh, even though it has no association with the sound of a sigh.
+Even though it is an interjection rather than an onomatopoeia, you can think of it as something like a sigh, even if it has no actual connection to the sound of one.

-Yare Yare is generally used by older men, you will rarely see a teenager using such an expression.
-It may be common to find someone just saying yare.
+Yare Yare is generally used by older men; you will rarely hear a teenager use it.
+It is also common to hear someone say only yare.

-See some examples of sentences with yare yare being used in everyday life:
+Here are some example sentences with yare yare in everyday use:

 やれやれ 、一仕事終わった Yare yare, hitoshigoto owatta Wow!
-I finished this work.
+I finally finished this work.

 やれやれ、良かった。 Yare yare, yokatta Phew, what a relief!